mchesterkadwell/bughunt-analysis/README.md

 You will also need to download the corpus of stopwords and the punkt tokenizer from `nltk_data`.
 See the official documentation: [Installing NLTK Data](https://www.nltk.org/data.html)

-Run the scripts in this order:
+Run the scripts in this order (with the root of the repo as the working directory):
 * [files-by-decade.py](scripts/files-by-decade.py) - takes the cleaned corpus
 and splits it into files arranged by decade of publication.
 * [insect-freq-unigram.py](scripts/insect-freq-unigram.py) - tokenises the